rept0id/cern-httpd/README.md

 You can change the port by modifying the `PORT` value in the `.env` file.

 The `conf/httpd.conf` file is not meant to be configured, as it is loaded by this very old software.
-However, if you feel inclined, you can still experiment with it.
+However, if you feel like, you can still experiment with it.

 The content of the `www` directory is what gets copied and acts as the server's root directory.
 You can modify the content there as you wish.